grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/csv/Parser.md

 {{< /code >}}

-## Notes on Usage
+## Notes on usage

-- **Memory Efficiency**: Since `csv.Parser` reads the file line-by-line, it keeps memory usage low and avoids loading the entire set of records into memory.
+- **Memory efficiency**: Since `csv.Parser` reads the file line-by-line, it keeps memory usage low and avoids loading the entire set of records into memory.
 This is particularly useful for large CSV files.
-- **Streaming Control**: The streaming approach provides more control over how records are processed, which can be beneficial for complex data handling requirements.
+- **Streaming control**: The streaming approach provides more control over how records are processed, which can be beneficial for complex data handling requirements.